 Private Relay Enabled.

-As seen below, traffic for chrome browser is logged, however, no traffic from Safari browser can be seen.
+As seen below, traffic for the Chrome browser is logged, but no traffic from the Safari browser can be seen.

 Blocking Private Relay.